ElmoNeedsArson/Obsidian-3D-embed/README.md

 > [!Tip]
 > If you like my plugin feel free to leave a star on my [repository](https://github.com/ElmoNeedsArson/Obsidian-3D-embed) (it's like a reward)

-## 1. Showing all filetypes in obsidian:
+## 1. IMPORTANT!: Showing all filetypes in obsidian:
 Go to the settings tab of obsidian -> 'Files and Links' -> toggle the 'Detect all file extensions'
 ![image](https://github.com/user-attachments/assets/d5e27828-1a29-4870-8294-52e9011e2083)
 This allows you to see every type of file in your obsidian vault, including 3D model files such as stl.